Ramprasad-Group/polyga/README.md

 general usage of the code harder.
 Thus, if you have more than 1999 fingerprints per object (with 1 column for indices), you will have more fingerprint tables.

+fingerprint tables are named 'fingerprints\_T#' with number being the number of the table (i.e., T1, T2...).
+If you know you have less than 1999 fingerprints, the only table will be 'fingerprints\_T1

 To determine how many fingerprint tables you have you can use the following
 code:
 ```Python